 Los Angeles art noise rockers deliver a second album throbbing with invention and intent

 The LA-based art punk quartet lean strongly towards Europe for their inspiration yet it always feels like nothing is off the table when it comes to their songwriting.
-Their second long player Temptation Death House is now released via Gauzy Records in the US and will be licensed through Blowtorch Records in Ireland and the UK.
+Their second long player Temptation Death House is now released via Gauzy Records in the US and through Blowtorch Records in Ireland and the UK - on delicious pink vinyl.
 There's a lot of love for this band and anticipation for the new platter.
 So we ask - is it any good?

 As any Stone Roses fan will know, willing and wanting the next album to be great is not enough.
 Fortunately there's been no 5 year hiatus, court cases or Led Zeppelin obsession.
 And the eight tracks here represent a sizeable step up from the first album as they have developed their fuzzy, buzzing, kinetic groove.

 This is brilliantly highlighted on the leadoff single Temptation Death House which dispenses with Blake's guitar altogether 'because it worked for the song'.
 A refreshing lack of ego delivers a track which, as we noted in our blog welcoming them to Blowtorch Records, '...breaks new ground for a band normally known as guitar-wielding, atonal sonic terrorists.
 Built around an unstoppably sexy drum and bass groove, the song winds its way through the city like an Anaconda on its way to a guillotine.'

 There have been two further singles - the insanely catchy Chop x8 (... it's a sub 3 minute adrenaline-fuelled ride where you feel like you're clinging onto the roof of your car rather than driving it) and the unsettling Haunted By The Night (...from the initial reverb soaked drums and distorted bass to the scene-setting opening line, a slight sense of dread pervades this track... it's clever, head-warping songwriting).